KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/3-array-loop/README.md

    >
    > Check out the references in this section to read more about functions.

-1. Place your cursor between the opening and closing curly brace and press `Enter`.
+8. Place your cursor between the opening and closing curly brace and press `Enter`.
 Type `console.log(element);` to log the element parameter to the console.

-1. We're back in business!
+9. We're back in business!
 Remove the `console.log(element);` and replace it with the call to `addDevSkill`.

    > [!HINT]
    > Use `addDevSkill(element);` to call the function with the array element to display on the web page.

-1. Delete the commented out `for` loop and the log for the array length above it.
+10. Delete the commented out `for` loop and the log for the array length above it.

+11. Don't forget to commit your work!

 ### Good job!
 Take a moment to think about all the things you learned tonight and pat yourself on the back!